SohailaDiab/spring_2023_vail-SohailaDiab/Day_07/README.md

 - We still have *some* noise in the gradient estimate and depending on the batch size the updates can be made less noisy (greater batch -> less noise)
 - It has the advantages of both between batch and stochastic gradient descent

-*In deep learning, we almost always use mini-batch gradient descent.
-However, it is often referred to simply as SGD*
+***In deep learning, we almost always use mini-batch gradient descent.
+However, it is often referred to simply as SGD***

+### Which Optimization algorithm should we use?
+This depends on the model and dataset, and there are no specific rules for it.

+These are some guidelines:
+- **Adam** typically works very well in a large number of settings and is usually a good choice
+- **RMSProp** can often outperform Adam for RNNs as well as in RL.
+If you are working in either of these domains, then it might be worth trying **RMSProp**
+- **SGD** and **SGD with momentum** often work just as well as more sophisticated methods like Adam even though they are simple

 ## Challenging, interesting, or exciting aspects of today's assignment
 <To be filled>